 There are exceptions to the home-based business rules which include:

 These businesses have baked and prepared foods that do not require refrigeration to keep them fresh and free from contamination.
-Time and temperature controlled for safety (TCS) foods may not be prepared in these businesses.
+Time and temperature Controlled for Safety (TCS) foods may not be prepared in these businesses.
 These facilities are not licensed or inspected so they must contain a cottage food label to warn customers that the foods are prepared in an unlicensed home.
-For more information and fact sheet follow this link; ODA Food Safely Division.

 For more information about licensing requirements: